Knowledge Enhanced Graph Neural Networks for Graph Completion: Experimens

-KeGNN contains a set of hyperparameters that affect the optimization and the model architecture.
+KeGNN contains a set of hyperparameters.
 Batch normalization \cite{batch_norm} is applied after each hidden layer of the GNN.
-Adam \cite{adam} is used as optimizer for all models.
+The Adam optimizer \cite{adam} is used as optimizer for all models.
 Concerning the hyperparameters specific to the knowledge enhancement layers, the initialization of the preactivations of the binary predicates (which are assumed to be known) is taken as a hyperparameter.
 They are set to a high positive value for edges that are known to exist and correspond to the grounding of the binary predicate.
 Furthermore, different initializations of clause weights and constraints on them are tested.
 Moreover, the number of stacked knowledge enhancement layers is a hyperparameter.
 We further allow the model to randomly neglect a proportion of edges by setting an edges drop rate parameter.
 Further, we test whether the normalization of the edges with the diagonal matrix $\tilde {\mathbf{D}} = \sum_{j} \tilde{\mathbf{A}}_{i,j}$ (with $\tilde{\mathbf{A}} = \mathbf{A} + \mathbf{I}$) is helpful.